influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/api.md

 * [logfmt](https://brandur.org/logfmt)
 * JSON

-To receive logs in JSON format, you must specify `Content-Type: application/json`.
+To receive logs in JSON format, specify `Content-Type: application/json`.
 If Kapacitor receives any content type other than `application/json`, logs will be returned in logfmt format.

 Each chunk returned to the client will contain a single complete log, followed by a `\n`.